mne-tools/mne-bids-pipeline/docs/source/getting_started/freesurfer.md

 ## Run source-level analyses

-Now you are ready to run the Study Template, including all parts of inverse modeling.
+Now you are ready to run MNE-BIDS-Pipeline, including all parts of inverse modeling.
 To perform the projection, MNE-Python will first need to detect brain, skull, and skin, so it can then start constructing the actual BEM conductor model.
 These BEM surfaces can be created based on FLASH MRI